Arcranmon/shattered-spirits/README.md

 - Convert current 'select Techniques/Stances' to instead 'select X levels of Disciplines', with each Discipline giving the following at different tiers:
   - Each tier can give more, this is just the bare minimum
   - Tier 1: Technique + Enhance/Reaction
-  - Tier 2: Stance/Style + Enhance/Reaction
+  - Tier 2: Stance/Style + Technique + Enhance/Reaction
   - Tier 3: Big expensive Technique + Enhance/Reaction (save this for later)
   - At creation characters will have 4 Tier II Disciplines and 2 Tier I Disciplines.